 Mercer Park is an approximately 6.5-acre Hudson County Park on JFK Boulevard north of the NB-HCE and NJ Route 440.
-A football field occupies the park's southernmost area immediately adjacent to a Conrail right-of-way and NJ Route 440.
+A football field occupies the park's southernmost area immediately adjacent to a Conrail rightof-way and NJ Route 440.
 Any views of the NB-HCE or NBB are limited by existing vegetation within the park or within the Conrail or NJ Route 440 ROW.
+New Jersey Turnpike Interchanges 14 to 14A/Newark Bay Bridge Replacement and Associated Improvements NJ EO 215 Environmental Impact Statement

 Richard A. Rutkowski Park is an approximately 40-acre waterfront park maintained by the City of Bayonne approximately 750 feet south of the NBB and NB-HCE.
 NJ Route 440 immediately abuts this park to the north.
 Rutkowski Park is primarily a wildlife habitat, including a butterfly garden at its northern end, and includes waterfront walking trails and a boardwalk that connects with Stephen R. Gregg Park to the south.
 Expansive views of Newark Bay and the NBB are available from multiple locations within Rutkowski Park.
-Figure 3.6-6 provides a view of the NBB immediately north of the boardwalk trail's southern terminus in Gregg Park.
+Figure 3.6-7 provides a view of the NBB immediately north of the boardwalk trail's southern terminus in Gregg Park.

 Stephen R. Gregg Park is an approximately 100-acre Hudson County Park south of Rutkowski Park occupying approximately 0.5-mile of waterfront land.
 The park includes active ball fields and ball courts as well as flower gardens and playground areas within its wooded eastern side (Hudson County 2022).
 Expansive views of Newark Bay and the NBB are available from multiple locations along the park's waterfront at its western edge.
-Figure 3.6-7 provides a view of the NBB from an elevated boardwalk crossing a small embayment within the park.
+Figure 3.6-8 provides a view of the NBB from an elevated boardwalk crossing a small embayment within the park.